awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-custom-templates.md

 The custom template system uses [Liquid](https://shopify.github.io/liquid/) for automation\. *Liquid* is an open\-source inline markup language\.
 For more information and documentation, see the [Liquid homepage](https://shopify.github.io/liquid/)\.

 In Liquid, the text between single curly braces and percent symbols is an instruction or *tag* that performs an operation like control flow or iteration\.
 Text between double curly braces is a variable or *object* that outputs its value\.
 The following list includes two types of liquid tags that you may find useful to automate template input data processing\.
-If you select one of the following tag\-types, you will be redirected to the Liquid documentation\.
+If you select one of the following tag\-types, you are redirected to the Liquid documentation\.
 + [Control flow](https://shopify.github.io/liquid/tags/control-flow/): Includes programming logic operators like `if/else`, `unless`, and `case/when`\.
 + [Iteration](https://shopify.github.io/liquid/tags/iteration/): Enables you to run blocks of code repeatedly using statements like for loops\.

-  For example, the following code example demonstrates how you can use the Liquid `for` tag to create a for loop\.
-This example loops through the [https://docs.aws.amazon.com/rekognition/latest/dg/API_ModerationLabel.html](https://docs.aws.amazon.com/rekognition/latest/dg/API_ModerationLabel.html) returned from Amazon Rekognition and displays `moderationLabels` attributes `name` and `parentName` for workers to review:
+  For example, the following code example demonstrates how you can use the Liquid `for` tag to create a `for` loop\.
+This example loops through the [https://docs.aws.amazon.com/rekognition/latest/dg/API_ModerationLabel.html](https://docs.aws.amazon.com/rekognition/latest/dg/API_ModerationLabel.html) returned from Amazon Rekognition and displays the `moderationLabels` attributes `name` and `parentName` for workers to review:

   ```
    {% for label in task.input.selectedAiServiceResponse.moderationLabels %}